 That goal may not be cause for celebration for residents of the Animas Valley, however.
 It signifies that the plant is re-injecting the geothermal water at a much higher rate, since all the water that comes up must go back down in the ground.

-With the McCants well sealed, locals worry that Lightning Dock could contaminate the aquifer without anyone knowing until it’s too late.
+With the McCants well sealed and no monitoring wells north of the nearby injection site, Lightning Dock could contaminate the aquifer without anyone knowing until it’s too late.

 “I am not against green energy,” Gault said.
 “But I’m not sure that it is safer or cleaner.
 The interest of the money people is not that different on the green side or the oil side.”

 Clarification: An earlier version of this story used imprecise language in several places and has been revised after communication from Cyrq.